PAY RANGE: 15

 ALLOCATING FACTORS: (The following conditions must be met for a position to be approved for this class.)

-· The position must perform engineering aide work in the area of specialization in the support of engineering or architectural activities for an operating department.
+· The position must perform engineering aide work at the advanced level in the area of specialization in the support of engineering or architectural activities.

 · The position must assume a lead role in coordinating Engineering Aide support for engineering projects and may make assignments and review work performed by lower level aides.